User Commands lftp(1)

 ftp:nop-interval (seconds)

-fer complete" message before flushing data transfer.
-In
+servers which send "Transfer complete" message before flushing data transfer.
+In such

 ftp:passive-mode (boolean)

-passive mode lftp uses PASV command, not the PORT com-
+querading router.
+In passive mode lftp uses PASV command, not the PORT command which

-active mode the server connects to lftp for data trans-
+server; in active mode the server connects to lftp for data transfer.
+Passive mode is

 ftp:port-ipv4 (ipv4 address)